vanaigr/MinceraftClone/README.md

 ## Dependencies

-In order to build the project these programs are needed:
+In order to build the project you need to have these programs:

 [GNU Make](https://www.gnu.org/software/make/)